Does every child have to take the entrance test?

 Is there a school bus from near my home address?

-Please refer to the School Transport page of the website.
+Please refer to the section on School Transport which is available in the Parents Section of the school website.

 My child is good at sport.
 Will this help with the application to Parmiter's School?